jbrennan/SmolHTML/Smol/index.md

 You can think of this type as similar to a graphics context, like an OpenGL or Core Graphics context.
 A graphics context is kind of like a canvas, where you call drawing methods on it (stroke this path, fill this rectangle) or set properties (the current font, the current transform matrix, etc).
 These calls manipulate the internal state of the context, until you're ready for it to spit out a final rendered image.

 The parsing context is kind of like that, but instead of *adding to an eventual image*, we're subtracting bits of the internal token state while we parse out types.
-When we'er all done parsing, the context should ideally be at the end of its list of tokens and we should have all our parsed data.
+When we're all done parsing, the context should ideally be at the end of its list of tokens and we should have all our parsed data.

 ```
 class ParsingContext {